Tali Farhadian Weinstein: Early life and education

-A Mizrahi Jew, Farhadian was born in Tehran, Iran, to Farah Farhadian, then a biostatistician and now a math teacher, and Nasser Dan Farhadian, a hydraulic engineer.
+A Persian Jew, Farhadian was born in Tehran, Iran, to Farah Farhadian, then a biostatistician and now a math teacher, and Nasser Dan Farhadian, a hydraulic engineer.
 Her paternal grandfather was a cloth peddler.
 She has a younger brother, Leeor.

 After fleeing antisemitism and the Islamic Revolution in Iran, and spending 10 months in Israel (where her parents attended university), Farhadian arrived in the United States with her family at four years old on Christmas Eve in 1979.
-She reminisced, while explaining her desire to help others have opportunity and safety in their lives: "I know what it's like to be given an opportunity."
-The Hebrew Immigrant Aid Society (HIAS), a nonprofit devoted to helping refugees, which represented the family pro bono, helped them apply for asylum.
-The family then became eligible for US citizenship through President Ronald Reagan's 1986 amnesty policies.
+The Hebrew Immigrant Aid Society helped the family apply for asylum and they became eligible for US citizenship through President Ronald Reagan's 1986 amnesty policies.

 The family lived first in Queens, New York, and then in North Jersey.
-She attended yeshiva day school at the Moriah School and the Frisch School.
+She attended day school at the Moriah School and the Frisch School.
 She studied in Israel in 1992 pursuant to a Bronfman Youth Fellowship.

-In 1997, Farhadian graduated from Yale University where she majored in Humanities.
+In 1997, Farhadian graduated from Yale University where she majored in humanities.
 She edited the Yale Women's Haggadah, a feminist interpretation of the Jewish Passover text.
 She wrote her senior essay on the Spanish Jewish poet and philosopher Yehuda Halevi.
 She received Yale's Alpheus Henry Snow Prize.

 As a Rhodes Scholar, she attended Magdalen College, Oxford in England where she earned a MPhil in Oriental Studies (Modern Middle East Studies) in 1999, writing her thesis on the literature of Jews from the Arab world in Israel.

-She then earned a J.D. from Yale Law School in 2003, where Farhadian received the Paul & Daisy Soros Fellowship for New Americans.
+She then earned a Juris Doctor from Yale Law School in 2003, where Farhadian received the Paul & Daisy Soros Fellowship for New Americans.
 She passed the New York State Bar Exam in July 2003.